 Q. If I'm selling, can I offer less than a 3% commission to the buyer's agent?

 A. Absolutely.
-The reality in Texas though, is that your home won't get the same attention from buyer's agents that it would if you offered them 3%, and it will either take longer to sell, or may not sell at all.
+The unfortunate reality though, is that your home won't get the same attention that it would if you offered buyers agents 3%, and it will either take longer to sell, or may not sell at all.
 We highly recommend offering buyer's agents a 3% commission.

 Q. I've signed a representation agreement with another agent.
 Can you do a rebate or flat fee service for me?

 A. Unfortunately, we cannot help you until the terms of your existing representation agreement are fulfilled.

 Q. What's the MLS?